Dorset Holiday July 2005 - page 3

 |

-...and climbed up to the South West Coast Path heading west from Lyme
+...and climbed up to the South West Coast Path going west from Lyme

 Regis in Dorset.
 To get up there we had to negotiate a rather